slliao/slliao.github.io/_tabs/About Me.md

 My academic traning was computational physics and I worked on time-dependent functional theory and quantum optimal control theory for several years.

+This website contains my personal notes for researches and some random thoughts.